damonto/qwen3-coder/README.md

 # Qwen3-Coder

 Qwen3-Coder is a proxy service that provides an OpenAI-compatible API interface for Qwen AI services.
-It handles OAuth2 device flow authentication and forwards requests to the Qwen API, making it easy to integrate Qwen AI capabilities into applications that support OpenAI APIs.
+This project extracts APIs from the [qwen-code](https://github.com/QwenLM/qwen-code) project and implements a forwarding service, allowing you to provide the API to other AI tools such as Cline, RooCode, Kilo Code, and more.

+The project uses Qwen OAuth, which enables you to utilize the free quota of 2,000 requests per day with no token limits and a rate limit of 60 requests per minute.

 ## Features